Resources

 Think of this page as somewhere between a Links page and a depository of recommended readings.
 It will remain in a state of perpetual development.

-- The Stanford Encyclopedia of Philosophy is only somewhat indispensable, as is the Oxford English Dictionary.
+- The Stanford Encyclopedia of Philosophy is indispensable, as is the Oxford English Dictionary.

-- For many years I played Scrabble competitively at tournaments sanctioned by the National Scrabble Association, although I am currently on hiatus from the game.
+- For many years I played Scrabble competitively at tournaments sanctioned by the now-defunct National Scrabble Association, although I am currently on hiatus from the game.
 The tournament scene is now managed by NASPA, a player-run organization.
-Cross-Tables.com is the predominant online resource for tournament records, player statistics and annotated games; my progressively disconcerting stats page is here.
+Cross-Tables.com is the primary online resource for tournament records, player statistics and annotated games.

 - I get all of my desktop wallpapers from InterfaceLIFT (aside from the ones I’ve made myself).
-Once you’ve seen their collection, you will too.
+Once you have perused their collection, you will too.